 Language is musical – it is filled with patterns, rhythms, rhymes, and intonations.
 It would be impossible to learn to speak without the ability to hear music.

-Babies develop an awareness of all of the sounds of language through music and also the meanings of words, especially when their parents sing songs and rhymes to them.
+In other words, babies develop an awareness of all of the sounds of language through music.
+They also learn the meanings of words, especially when their parents sing songs and rhymes to them.

 “Lullabies, songs and rhymes of every culture carry the ‘signature’ melodies and inflections of a mother tongue, preparing a child’s ear, voice and brain for language.”Sally Goddard Blythe – Author, lecturer and International Director of The Institute for Neuro-Physiological Psychology.